What is a Junior Cash ISA?

-In terms of rules and regulations, junior cash ISAs operate on a similar principle to regular cash ISAs.
-It's permissible to switch providers, but only one junior cash ISA can be held by each child at a time.
-Unlike Child Trust Funds, junior ISAs don't involve any Government contribution.
-The 2013/14 tax year allowance for junior ISAs is £3,720.
-This allowance can either be put into a junior cash ISA or divided between a junior stocks and shares ISA and a junior cash ISA in whatever proportion you wish.
+In terms of rules and regulations, Junior Cash ISAs operate on a similar principle to regular Cash ISAs.
+It's permissible to switch providers, but only one Junior Cash ISA can be held by each child at a time.
+Unlike Child Trust Funds, Junior ISAs don't involve any Government contribution.
+The Junior ISA allowance can either be put into a Junior Cash ISA or divided between a Junior Stocks and Shares ISA and a Junior Cash ISA in whatever proportion you wish.

 There are several advantages to choosing a Junior Cash ISA for your child.
 We’ve listed some below:

 1.It's an easy and convenient way to save tax-free for your child's future - Unlike many savings accounts, the money saved in a junior cash ISA stays tax-free once the child reaches adulthood.
 If the child decides to keep the cash in the account once they reach 18, it will automatically be converted to a regular ISA.

 2.Any adult can pay money into the account - family friends, grandparents, godparents, aunts and uncles can all contribute - making a junior cash ISA an ideal way to save up money given on birthdays and other special occasions without the child being tempted to spend it.

 3.The money is locked away until the child turns 18 and cannot be released by either parents or children until this point - a bit like a pension fund.
 This can be advantageous as it means the child can't blow all their savings on clothes or holidays once they hit the teenage years - and parents won't be tempted to dip in either.

 4.If you are in a financial position to make savings on behalf of your child that generate more than £100 per year in interest, this interest will be liable to taxation.
 If this scenario applies, a Junior ISA may be a good way to make sure your child gets the most from their tax-free savings allowance each year.